Jayatirtha: Works

-There have been 22 works accredited to Jayatirtha, 18 of which are commentaries on the works of Madhvacharya.
+There have been 21 works accredited to Jayatirtha, 18 of which are commentaries on the works of Madhvacharya.
 Nyaya Sudha, which is a commentary on Madhva's Anu Vyakhyana, is considered to be his magnum opus.
 Running up to 24,000 verses, it discusses and critiques a variety of philosophers and their philosophies, ranging from the orthodox schools of Hinduism like Mimamsa and Nyaya to heterodox schools like Buddhism and Jainism, arguing in favour of Dvaita.
-Apart from commentaries, he has authored 4 original treatises of which Pramana Paddhati and Vadavali stand apart.
-Pramana Paddhati is a short monograph on the epistemology of Dvaita dealing with the pramanas in question, theory of truth and error and validity of knowledge while Vadavali deals with the nature of reality and illusion.
+Apart from his commentaries, he has authored 4 original treatises, of which Pramana Paddhati and Vadavali stand out.
+Pramana Paddhati is a short monograph on the epistemology of Dvaita dealing with the pramanas in question, the theory of truth and error and validity of knowledge, while Vadavali deals with the nature of reality and illusion.

 Legacy

 Jayatirtha occupies a special place in the history of Dvaita Literature.
-The lucidity and measured style of his writing coupled with his keen dialectical ability has allowed his works to percolate through time, reinforced by the commentaries of later philosophers like Vyasatirtha, Vijayindra Tirtha, Raghuttama Tirtha, Raghavendra Tirtha, Satyanatha Tirtha and Vadiraja Tirtha.
+The lucidity and measured style of his writing coupled with his keen dialectical ability has allowed his works to percolate through time, reinforced by the commentaries of later philosophers like Vyasatirtha, Vijayindra Tirtha, Raghuttama Tirtha, Raghavendra Tirtha, and Vadiraja Tirtha.
 His masterpiece, Nyaya Sudha or Nectar of Logic, deals with refuting an encyclopaedic range of philosophies that were in vogue at the time.
 Pereira notes "His monumental Nectar of Logic is one of the pinnacles of Indic theological achievement".
 Dasgupta remarks "Jayatirtha and Vyasatirtha present the highest dialectical skill in Indian thought".